Zero-JS Runtime Theme Switching with CSS Variables: Architecture & CI Validation

 Limitation: The checkbox state is not persisted across page loads without JavaScript.
 For a purely persistence-free experience this is acceptable; for applications that need to remember the user’s explicit choice, combine this CSS-native toggle with a small script that restores the checkbox state from localStorage before first paint — see persisting the user theme choice without a flash on reload for the full implementation.

-CI Pipeline Integration & Headless Validation
+CI Pipeline Integration & Headless Validation Link to this section

 - Automate state injection: Configure Playwright or Puppeteer to programmatically check the hidden input or inject